 Craft Deal Specific Task Lists Case-by-Case

 A best practice approach to M&A is to add more detailed deal-specific task/check lists on top of your standard task/check lists.
 Taking this approach enables you to focus on a particular deal’s key value drivers and keep on top of risks.
 This post-merger integration plan template is one example of where you can start.

 After running deals through an actual process, you will start identifying factors that are essential to the success of a deal – these may include looking for similar targets, identifying and retaining key employees, or checking the compatibility of back-end IT systems, etc. Add these factors into your M&A process and track them.
 Remember, however, in starting from basics you should keep things simple.
 What gets tracked in the M&A process varies significantly from company to company.
-You can and should still track factors that are not defined in the process as they arise across due diligence – however, some areas are more fundamental to and therefore warrant being tracked from the outset of a deal.
+You can and should still track factors that are not defined in the process as they arise across due diligence – however, some areas are more fundamental and therefore warrant being tracked from the outset of a deal.

 An Example of Simple HR DD Steps:

 Another best practice approach is to conduct a deal “post-mortem” after all deals and integrations – whereby you identify success factors and add them into your process.
 As part of a post-mortem it’s also important to take the time to think about refining your process as you build it and to remove any unnecessary steps.
 In doing this you are essentially building an M&A Playbook.
 As a real-world example see here for details of Microsoft’s M&A Playbook when it comes to tech acquisitions.
 Those looking to walk before they run might be more interested in our own post-merger integration checklist.

 Select Task Size Wisely

 People want to focus on real work and generally don’t want to report on every thought or minor action across a deal.
 One reason why people struggle with the adoption of project management tools is that they spend too much time planning and reporting and too little time on actual work.
 Given the speed at which most M&A projects move it’s imperative not to fall into that trap.
 Rather, focus your tracking efforts on key-deliverables and must-have compliance items.
 One week is usually a good reporting cadence.
 Your tasks should be organized so that they make sense to be tracked weekly.
 Larger tasks will need to be broken down while smaller tasks/non-core deliverables can be combined to drive efficiency of reporting.
-With a Smart M&A Platform such as Midaxo one due diligence issues have been logged the actual reporting can be carried out with literally a few clicks.
+With a Smart M&A Platform such as Midaxo once due diligence issues have been logged the deal reporting can be carried out with literally a few clicks.

 Taking a realistic approach to task-tracking should foster optimal project productivity, keep end-users motivated and enable you to stay on top of what’s essential.
 In taking the time to invest in building a systematic and repeatable M&A process around task-tracking it’s important to enforce usage of the system through which people report on progress and provide deliverables.
 Change management in this respect might not come easy – it’s therefore imperative to communicate clearly that you have a single system to project manage the M&A process and to reiterate the message until the new way of working has been embraced.
 This approach will be key to driving adoption and establishing a winning M&A process.